Tiwari397978/ClickResult.github.io/README.md

 # ClickResult
-This website is completely Manage students result.
-In this website you can enter and update student marks, Grade, parent details and so other information.
+This website completely Manages students' results.
+On this website, you can enter and update student marks, grades, parent details, and so other information.
 # Using Tools and Technology
 php, html, css, mysql, xammp, vscode
 # About us: